 These eggless blueberry muffins will change your world, or at least your way of baking.
 With these egg free blueberry muffins, you can avoid allergens and a trip to the grocery store and still get fluffy, tasty muffins for breakfast!

-We've got so many blueberry muffin recipes on here, like Brown Butter Blueberry Muffins, Old Fashioned Blueberry Muffins, and even a Cake Mix Blueberry Muffins, but this recipe does something that the rest don't do- it refrains from egg products.
+We've got so many blueberry muffin recipes on here, like Old Fashioned Blueberry Muffins, and Cake Mix Blueberry Muffins, but this recipe does something that the rest don't do- it refrains from egg products.

 Well, actually, our Blueberry Muffin in a Mug doesn't have eggs either, but that's a single-serving recipe, and this one is meant to be shared.
 And you WILL want to share these tasty bad boys!
 With a sweet taste, fresh berries, and a golden top, these blueberry muffins are too good to resist.